 Dandenong And Bunyip)

-In the 24 hours to 9AM Wednesday rainfall totals of up to 42mm have been
+In the 24 hours to 9AM Sunday rainfall totals of up to 47mm have been recorded

-Stream rises have been observed in response to the recent rainfall.
-If the
+Stream rises have been observed early Sunday in response to recent rainfall,

 The Bureau of Meteorology in conjunction with Melbourne Water will continue to

-monitor the situation and issue catchment specific warnings if and when
+monitor the situation and issue catchment specific warnings if conditions

 Note: This Flood Watch means that people living or working along rivers and